AlexAmarioarei/AlexAmarioarei.github.io/Research/Paper_SR_AM/Paper_SR_AM.md

 Through the effort funded under the European Commission FP7 - Environment project, "_DANube macroregion: Capacity building and Excellence in River Systems (basin, delta and sea)_" - *DANCERS*, data has been gathered on what has been accomplished in the Danube basin in the last two decades.
 While performing analysis on the metadatabase  ([http://www.dancers-fp7.eu/](http://www.dancers-fp7.eu/)) created under this project, database that  gathered information about all existing projects and programmes regarding water management and environmental issues in the Danube Basin in the last two decades, strengths, weaknesses of the outcomes of two decades of research in this area were identified, as well as solutions to the gaps identified by a comprehensive analysis of the data.

 Out of the *478* projects entered in the metadatabase, *397* were projects with complete information that were analyzed.
 The projects were collected with the help of an especially designed online questionnaire ([http://bioinformatica.dbioro.eu/doc/QUESTIONNAIRE.pdf](http://bioinformatica.dbioro.eu/doc/QUESTIONNAIRE.pdf)) and by using internet search tools.
-The mapping and analysis in this article^[This article was created in [_Rmarkdown_](http://rmarkdown.rstudio.com/) and it is reproducible.
-All tables and figures that appear in this article are automatically created (follow this [_link_](https://github.com/AlexAmarioarei/AlexAmarioarei.github.io/tree/master/Research/Paper_SR_AM) for the source code).] were performed using the open source software R ([https://cran.r-project.org/](https://cran.r-project.org/)).
 These projects were projects coordinated during *1993-2014* and were catalogued as projects with thematic areas in _Life Sciences_, _Earth Sciences_, _Socio Economics_ and _Multidisciplinary Sciences_.
 The thematic focus of the evaluated projects in total was distributed as follows: `Figure 1` presents the projects distribution by thematic areas.
 One can note that *26.1%* of the projects are projects that were subscribed in more than one of the four categories presented above, *26.1%* were multidisciplinary projects, and about *22.3%* of the projects were Life Science projects, and the rest Earth Sciences and Socio Economics projects.